Volkswagen could pose bigger threat to German economy than Greek crisis

 Volkswagen sold nearly 600,000 cars in the United States last year, around 6 percent of its 9.5 million global sales.

-The U.S. Environmental Protection Agency said the company could face penalties of up to $18 billion, more than its entire operating profit for last year.
+The U.S. Environmental Protection Agency said the company could face penalties of up to $18 billion (£11.80 billion), more than its entire operating profit for last year.

 The broader concern for the German government is that other car makers such as Daimler (DAIGn.DE) and BMW (BMWG.DE) could suffer fallout from the Volkswagen disaster.
 There is no indication of wrongdoing on the part of either company and some analysts said the wider impact would be limited.